robinbash/anthropic-ui-wrapper/README.md

 # anthropic-ui-wrapper

-Small Chat-GPT like ui clone to drop and use LLM APIs with
+Small Chat-GPT like ui clone to drop and use LLM APIs with.
+Uses firebase for firestore and auth.
+App can be install on mobile as a PWA.

 ## Setup